DexterLuth/Miscommunication/README.md

+# MissComms
+Entry into Hack Western 12.
+A 32 hour hackathon located in London, Ontario.

 ## Table Of Contents
 - <a href="#How To Run">How To Run </a>
 - <a href="#Building From Source"> Building From Source </a>